 So now let’s cover the basics.

 What is Photo Management Software?

 Thanks to the digital revolution, digital photography has evolved a lot, and the management of digital images is constantly evolving.

 Digital photo management comes under Digital Asset Management (DAM) and Media Asset Management (MAM).
 Moreover, there are numerous photo management software tools available right from free to premium.
-Essentially, a photo management software helps you create metadata, assign photo users, and manage photo assignment requests that you can link to DAM records.
+Essentially, photo management software helps you create metadata, assign photo users, and manage photo assignment requests that you can link to DAM records.

-On top of that, modern photo management tools also enable you to edit, backup, and share photographs through mobile apps.
+On top of that, modern photo management tools also enable you to edit, back up and share photographs through mobile apps.
 Additionally, some software utilizes artificial intelligence technology to manage images more efficiently.

 Other vital benefits of photo management software include: